 Hands of time

-The subconscious ‘dial’ of Ages among the limb joints, is one of the five layers of the human code.
+The subconscious ‘dial’ of Ages among limb joints near the centre of artworks and building sites, is one of the five layers of the human code.
 It is natural, compulsive, unknown to artists and viewers, and too complex to fake.
 Subconscious polar markers on the 20 complex Pictish stones, indicate the transitional time-frame of early Pictish culture:

 05% Age Taurus-Aries, BC?-BC1500